Popular Republican Union (2007): Relationship with the media and Internet activism

-On 28 October 2018, the CSA considered that France 5 has failed to comply with its obligation of rigour by assimilating the UPR to an extreme right-wing party.
+On 28 October 2018, the CSA considered that France 5 has failed to comply with its obligation of rigour by presenting the UPR as an extreme right-wing party.

 Membership

 UPR claim to be a growing party despite what they deem to be "a blacklisting from the national media".
 The party has thus developed exclusively online strategies; Asselineau's conferences, for instance, have gathered more than two million views.
 UPR states theirs is the most visited French political party website as evidenced by their Alexa rank.

-In 2013, the university researcher, Jean-Yves Camus doubts the reality of membership figures.
+In 2013, the university researcher, Jean-Yves Camus expressed doubt about the veracity of their reported membership figures.

-The 15 December 2016, UPR knows a large success : it counts from now on 14 000 membership, with an average of +26 membership per day.
+As of 15 December 2016, UPR reported 14,000 members, with an average growth of 26 members per day.

+The Republican Popular Union (UPR) is the only French party to display the number of its members in real time on its website.